-Currently, there are no wetlands identified near the proposed paved fire truck access road.
+Finding: Not applicable.
+There are no wetlands identified near the proposed paved fire truck access road or stormwater facility.
+The applicant has not proposed to amend the map.

 17.49.040 - NROD permit and review process.

 An NROD permit is required for those uses regulated under OCMC 17.49.090, Uses Allowed under Prescribed Conditions.
 An NROD permit shall be processed under the Type II development permit procedure, unless an adjustment of standards pursuant to OCMC 17.49.200 is requested or the application is being processed in conjunction with a concurrent application or action requiring a Type III or Type IV development permit.